 Private sector development has proven to be a real catalyst of change when it comes to creating the opportunity for low income people to lift themselves out of poverty.
 Additionally, low income markets represent a large business opportunity: the four billion people living on less than $8 USD a day constitute a global consumer market with a shared purchasing power valued at 5 trillion USD.
 The low income population provides the potential to increase labour, supplier and distribution channels that can support expanded production and market supply.
 This offers significant scope for entrepreneurship and private sector development to make a positive impact on low income people’s quality of life.

 Innovations Against Poverty (IAP) challenges the private sector to develop innovative products, services and business models that can contribute to the fight against poverty, unlock their entrepreneurial potential, catalyse inclusive growth, and fuel more sustainable economic development.
-IAP provides non-reimbursable and funding to companies that engage the urban and rural low income population as innovators, entrepreneurs, producers, consumers, or distributors.
+IAP provides funding to companies that engage the urban and rural low income population as innovators, entrepreneurs, producers, consumers, or distributors.
 Companies can apply for funding from IAP through open calls.
 IAP is funded by Sida (Swedish International Development Agency) and managed by SNV in partnership with BoP Innovation Center and Inclusive Business Sweden.

 Innovation and risk-sharing